Bartmr/be-in-public/core/git/protection.md

     - with the ability to read and check branch protection rules
     - has all the important repositories
   - One mobile phone
-    - has all the important repos
+    - has all the important repositories
   - Github Branch Protection enabled